Jet lag is a disturbance in a person's internal body "clock." It is most often experienced when traveling across several time zones.

 Spend as much time as possible outside.
 Your internal clock is regulated by the amount of light (sunlight) that your body is exposed to throughout the day.

-Some people use melatonin to relieve insomnia and jet lag symptoms, but the medical community does not widely endorse its use.
+Some people use melatonin to relieve insomnia and jet lag symptoms.
 Melatonin is a hormone produced in the human body that helps regulate the sleep-wake cycle.
 Synthetic and animal-derived melatonin products are widely available in the US, but the government does not regulate them, so purity and potency cannot be guaranteed.

 Sleeping pills may be prescribed for use during long flights.
 Consult a clinician if you are interested in or have concerns about sleep aids, or if you have prolonged sleep difficulties or other discomforts.